Let's Stick Together (song)

-"Let's Stick Together" is a blues-based rhythm and blues song written by Wilbert Harrison.
+"Let's Stick Together" is a blues-based rhythm and blues song written by American singer Wilbert Harrison.
 In 1962, Fury Records released it as a single.
 Harrison further developed the song and in 1969, Sue Records issued it as a two-part single titled "Let's Work Together".
 Although Harrison's original song did not appear in the record charts, his reworked version entered the U.S. top 40.

 Several artists subsequently recorded the songs; "Let's Work Together" by Canned Heat (1970) and "Let's Stick Together" by Bryan Ferry (1976) were both chart successes.

 Original songs

 "Let's Stick Together" is a mid-tempo twelve-bar blues-style R&B song.
 According to music writer Richard Clayton, "Harrison probably intended 'Let’s Stick Together' as his follow-up single [to 'Kansas City'], but a contract dispute prevented him from releasing it while his star was in the ascendant".
 In 1959, "Kansas City", written by Jerry Leiber and Mike Stoller, was a number one hit for Harrison on both the Billboard R&B and Hot 100 singles chart.

 In 1962, Harrison recorded "Let's Stick Together" for Fury Records, one of several labels operated by record producer Bobby Robinson, that had issued "Kansas City".
 Fury pressed the single with two different A-side and B-sides: "Kansas City Twist" (Fury 1059) and "My Heart Is Yours" (Fury 1063).
 It had been three years since Harrison's last chart appearance and the singles failed to reach the charts.

 In 1969, Harrison reworked the song with the title "Let's Work Together".
 The two songs use the same melody line and structure, but the lyrics differ: